Shorin-Ryu Karate People

 In 2005, Prem was awarded Godan (5th dan) by Hanshi Chin Mok Sung, World Chief of Shorin-Ryu Seibukan Karate Association of Malaysia and was appointed as the Chief of Shorin-Ryu Seibukan Karate Association of India.
 In 2006, he was awarded a Shichidan (7th dan) by Soke Hausel and a short time later elected President of All Style Karate Association of Jharkhand State., Prem Dubey, Kyoshi, India

-ANDY FINLEY, 7th dan/Hanshi (Shorin-Ryu), 2nd dan (Okinawa Kenpo), Casper, Wyoming.
+ANDY FINLEY, 7th dan/Hanshi (Shorin-Ryu), 2nd dan (Okinawa Kenpo), Casper, Wyoming (Andy is now 8th dan).
 “I’ve been studying Okinawan and Japanese martial arts for the past 13 years.
 I originally studied Okinawa Kenpo with Shihan Dorian Fox for several years in Casper.
 When Shihan Fox’s activities took him away from active teaching, I inherited a number of his students.
 I wanted to continue to learn, so I asked Soke Hausel to train me.
 Soke Hausel has been an excellent teacher and has given to me more time and knowledge than I could have hoped for.
 The Kenpo style I studied is very similar to Seiyo Shorin-Ryu, so instead of learning a completely new martial art, I have been able to modify my Kenpo to Soke’s style of Shorin-Ryu.
 In addition, I have traveled to Okinawa twice to study with Sensei Tadashi Yamashita and I studied the Tabosa style of Kali-Escrima.
 Ever since I started training with Soke, my primary focus has and will continue to be Seiyo Shorin-Ryu.

 Outside of martial arts, I make my living as a petroleum geologist.
 I have a partner in Casper and we employ 3 to 4 geologists in the office and 8 to 12 geologists in the field.
 Wyoming is one of the best places in the world for petroleum geology due to the magnificent mountains and basins within the state.
 I received my Bachelor’s degree from the University of Illinois in 1990 (I grew up in Joliet, Illinois) and my Master’s degree from the University of Wyoming in 1992.
 After my Master’s, I moved to Casper to work with Conoco.
 When Conoco left in 1994, they requested that I move to Houston or Midland, Texas.
 I could not bring myself to leave Wyoming and I am very happy I stayed.
 I became I consultant, and subsequently met Soke Hausel through both of our associations with the Wyoming Geological Association.
 Staying in Wyoming has been one of the best decisions I have made in almost every way.